ajv-validator/ajv/README.md

 - _messages_: Include human-readable messages in errors. `true` by default. `false` can be passed when custom messages are used (e.g. with [ajv-i18n](https://github.com/epoberezkin/ajv-i18n)).
 - _v5_: add keywords `switch`, `constant`, `contains`, `patternGroups`, `formatMaximum` / `formatMinimum` and `exclusiveFormatMaximum` / `exclusiveFormatMinimum` from [JSON-schema v5 proposals](https://github.com/json-schema/json-schema/wiki/v5-Proposals).
 With this option added schemas without `$schema` property are validated against [v5 meta-schema](https://raw.githubusercontent.com/epoberezkin/ajv/master/lib/refs/json-schema-v5.json#). `false` by default.
 - _async_: determines how Ajv compiles asynchronous schemas (see [Asynchronous validation](#asynchronous-validation)) to functions.
 Option values:
-  - `"generators"` / `"co.generators"` - compile to generators function (`"co.generators"` - wrapped with `co.wrap`).
-If generators are not supported and you don't sprovide `transpile` option, the exception will be thrown when Ajv instance is created.
+  - `"*"` / `"co*"` - compile to generator function ("co*" - wrapped with `co.wrap`).
+If generators are not supported and you don't provide `transpile` option, the exception will be thrown when Ajv instance is created.
-  - `"es7.nodent"` - compile to es7 async function and transpile with [nodent](https://github.com/MatAtBread/nodent).
-If nodent is not installed, the exception will be thrown.
-  - `"es7.regenerator"` / `"regenerator"` - compile to es7 async or generator function and transpile with [regenerator](https://github.com/facebook/regenerator).
-If regenerator is not installed, the exception will be thrown.
   - `"es7"` - compile to es7 async function.
-Unless your platform supports them (currently only MS Edge 13 with flag does according to [compatibility table](http://kangax.github.io/compat-table/es7/)) you need to provide `transpile` option.
+Unless your platform supports them you need to provide `transpile` option.
+Currently only MS Edge 13 with flag supports es7 async functions according to [compatibility table](http://kangax.github.io/compat-table/es7/)).
-  - `true` - Ajv will choose the first supported/installed async mode in this order: "co.generators" (native with co.wrap), "es7.nodent", "es7.regenerator" during the creation of the Ajv instance.
+  - `true` - if transpile option is not available Ajv will choose the first supported/installed async/transpile modes in this order: "co*" (native generator with co.wrap), "es7"/"nodent", "es7"/"regenerator" during the creation of the Ajv instance.
 If none of the options is available the exception will be thrown.
   - `undefined`- Ajv will choose the first available async mode in the same way as with `true` option but when the first asynchronous schema is compiled.
+- _transpile_: determines whether Ajv transpiles compiled asynchronous validation function.
+Option values:
+  - `"nodent"` - transpile with [nodent](https://github.com/MatAtBread/nodent).
+If nodent is not installed, the exception will be thrown. nodent can oonly transpile es7 async functions.
+  - `"regenerator"` - transpile with [regenerator](https://github.com/facebook/regenerator).
+If regenerator is not installed, the exception will be thrown.
-- _transpile_: an optional function to transpile the code of asynchronous validation function.
+  - a function - this function should accept the code of validation function as a string and return transpiled code.
 This option allows you to use any other transpiler you prefer.
-In case if `async` option is "es7" Ajv will compile asynchronous schemas to es7 async functions, otherwise to generator functions.
-This function should accept the code of validation function as a string and return transpiled code.

 ## Validation errors